Tell us what’s good to eat, so we can see the worlds you’re making and making yourself ready for.

 “Our team arrived after a long hard day of unilateral working.
 At June Jo’s Restaurant on Mars I saw them expand and become multidimensional.” - Christine Robinson, Director, Google (2024)

-June Jo Lee is a food ethnographer, author, and cultural strategist who studies the emotional, social, and sensory dimensions of eating – what she calls our hungers beneath the bite.
+June Jo Lee is a food ethnographer, author, and cultural strategist who studies how food reveals who we are and where we’re headed

-From 2014 to 2024, June Jo served as Google’s first food ethnographer, advising Michiel Bakker and team on workplace culture, food systems, and global foodservice strategy across 57 campuses.
-Previously, as VP of Strategic Insights at The Hartman Group, she led research for Nestlé, PepsiCo, Whole Foods, Walmart, Starbucks, and more, shaping early frameworks for health and sustainability in consumer food behavior.
+From 2014 to 2024, she served as Google’s first food ethnographer, advising on workplace culture, food systems, and global foodservice strategy across 57 campuses.
+Previously, as VP of Strategic Insights at The Hartman Group, she led research for companies including Nestlé, PepsiCo, Whole Foods Market, Walmart, and Starbucks, helping shape early frameworks around fresh / less processed, health and wellness, and sustainability.

-She is co-author of two award-winning children’s picture books, Chef Roy Choi and the Street Food Remix (2017) and Sandor Katz and the Tiny Wild (2022), both published by READERS to EATERS, the food literacy press she co-founded with her husband, Philip Lee.
+She is co-author of award-winning picture books, Chef Roy Choi and the Street Food Remix (2017) and Sandor Katz and the Tiny Wild (2022).
+Her forthcoming book, Kimchi Taco Time (Fall 2026) is about the chili’s way of helping kids to try more, taste more, and feel more.

-Philip Lee is publisher and co-founder of Readers to Eaters, a press dedicated to food literacy through books and community programming.
+He is co-founder of Readers to Eaters, an independent press dedicated to food literacy through books and community programming.

 Connect with us to explore ways we can work together!